Exclusive — Sen. Marsha Blackburn: ‘I Am Just Livid’ with Dr. Fauci

 “So, he needs to step aside, and he needs to come to Congress, and he needs to answer these questions,” Blackburn told Breitbart News.
 “He needs to talk about the lab leak theory.
 ‘Why did you downplay that Dr. Fauci?
 Why did you have the very same talking points that the Chinese Communist Party had when they were talking about the Wuhan lab?’”

-Blackburn continued with several more questions she has for Fauci, including if the Chinese Communist Party deliberately let the coronavirus spread around the world and if any potential lab leak was, in fact, “intentional.”
+Blackburn continued with several more questions she has for Fauci, including whether the Chinese Communist Party deliberately let the coronavirus spread around the world and whether any potential lab leak was, in fact, “intentional.”
 Blackburn in the interview pointed to the CCP blocking travel internally inside China from Hubei Province, the home of Wuhan, but allowing people to leave Hubei Province to other places around the world.
 The virus quickly found its way to Italy, the first and only G7 country to join the CCP’s Belt and Road Initiative, where workers from Wuhan are based as part of the international deal with China.
 From there, the rest of Europe was hit hard and eventually the virus found its way worldwide, including to U.S. shores.
 Wuhan’s mayor, Zhou Xianwang, admitted in January 2020, as Breitbart News previously reported, that at least five million people left the city before it imposed a lockdown at the beginning of the pandemic.
 Former U.S. House Speaker Newt Gingrich also told Breitbart News at the beginning of the pandemic in March 2020 — while his wife Callista was serving as Trump’s ambassador to the Holy See and both of them were locked down in Italy — that the first people in Italy to have the virus were Chinese workers who traveled back to Italy from Wuhan.

 “‘Why did it not concern you when they locked down Hubei Province, which is where Wuhan is located, and said people from Wuhan, you cannot go anywhere else in China, but, you know, go out to the airport get on an airplane and fly anywhere else in the world you want to go?'”
 Blackburn asked. “‘Was the Chinese Communist Party trying to spread this virus?
 Was that intentional?
 Was the lab leak intentional?
 Were you not concerned when you became aware that the virus inside the lab and the virus that was being found in individuals was not the same as the virus from the Hunan wet market?
 Did you not raise this issue?’
 There are all these questions that Dr. Fauci needs to answer and you see the disparities and discrepancies and the lack of being a forthcoming person — you see it in these emails.
 He said one thing to his colleagues and to Facebook, and he said another thing to the American people and the U.S. House and Senate.”